cslarsen/gameboy/PROGRESS.md

 Started off by writing some skeletal Python code for a CPU, display and memory mapping.

 Found a boot ROM online.
-Since it comes with a disassembled listing, I'll write my own disassembler.
-That way I can check that it actually works.
+It comes with a disassembly listing.
+That way I can write my own disassembler and check that it works.